Perfecting the Cash Forecast

 The number one treasury issue that causes CFOs the most potential concern is unreliable cash visibility and forecasts, according to a Nov.
 2018 CFO Publishing survey, “3 Key Areas Where CFOs Say Treasurers Need to be More Strategic.”

-Every organisation talks about forecasting more effectively, but few allocate sufficient people, time, and technology to build an effective programme.
+Every organization talks about forecasting more effectively, but few allocate sufficient people, time, and technology to build an effective program.
 Understanding the importance of an accurate cash forecast that can be relied upon for key financial decisions is critical to making the right investments in forecasting.
 While there are many reasons to forecast, such as protecting against currency volatility, there are a few key areas that should be addressed to help CFOs and treasurers further make the connection between accurate cash forecasting and bottom-line financial performance.

 So, what is cash forecasting?
 Cash forecasting, when performed accurately, enables greater certainty of projected cash balances.
-Longer term investing, reduced borrowing costs, more effective hedging programmes and better mobility of global cash, cash positioning is concerned with today and often the next five business days.
+Longer term investing, reduced borrowing costs, more effective hedging programs and better mobility of global cash, cash positioning is concerned with today and often the next five business days.
 The purpose is to manage daily liquidity to ensure shortfalls are covered and surpluses are concentrated to earn some yield on excess cash.

 Cash budgeting is performed by finance teams such as FP&A and is more focused beyond one year – although with increased emphasis on free cash flow guidance, the reconciliation of indirect budget-based forecasts with direct cash flow forecasts is increasingly managed quarterly.